 The Clinical Parent Interview must be completed by a mental health professional with a parent/guardian.
 Mental health professionals have the necessary clinical knowledge regarding mental health conditions that impact behavioral and emotional functioning.
 An additional school staff member may participate, if warranted.
 The presence of law enforcement is not recommended during clinical interviews.
 This interview is also recommended if more information is needed to answer the 18 key analysis questions in BTA Part 3.
-This document has been translated to multiple languages (Haitian-Creole, Portuguese, Spanish).
+This document has been translated to multiple languages (Haitian-

+Creole, Portuguese, Spanish).
 Translated versions are available on EdPlan (Refer to EdPlan Main Menu> Resource Information> BTA).

 The interviewer should make every effort to establish rapport and engage the parent as an ally.
 Explain to the parent that the purpose of the interview is to help their child be safe and successful at school.
-Please use the Clinical Parent Interview as a guide to interview the parent/guardian and try to use open-ended questions rather than leading questions.
-As follow-up questions, as appropriate.
+Please use the Clinical Parent Interview to interview the parent/guardian.
+Ask follow-up questions, as appropriate.
 Understandably, parents may feel apprehensive, guilty, or defensive when being interviewed about their child's behavior.
 It is important that the interviewer find ways to convey respect for the parent, starting from the initial contact and throughout the interview.
 Also, it should be evident that the interviewer is interested in understanding and helping the parent's child; otherwise, the parent may regard the interview as an investigation designed to uncover evidence of wrongdoing by the student or incompetence by the parent.
 Overall, the interviewer should make every effort to engage the parent as an ally.
 Emphasize the common goal of helping their child to be safe and successful in school.